 What are bonds – and how do they work?

-So, what types of bonds are there – and how do they work?
+So, what types of bonds are we able to provide – and how do they work?

 Advance payment bonds